Skip to content

 To continue with a draft, simply click on it in the list, or choose Delete to remove it.
 Note that the latter will only remove the draft and not any submitted panel the draft was based upon.

 Note also that it is possible to create multiple drafts from the same panel.
 These will be versioned with patch increments based on when they were created (e.g. 1.2.1-draft and 1.2.2-draft), and changes are not reflected across the drafts, only relative to the original panel.
-Submitting will delete all drafts, so you should take care to submit the correct version, and delete unnecessary/temporary drafts whenever possible.

 View an existing gene panel